MegaSuper1/portfolio_DataEngineer/README.md

 - Trained analysts and developers in DAX, Power Query, visualizations, and best practices
 - Facilitated Centers of Excellence to drive BI adoption and self-service culture

 ---

-## 📣 Testimonials

-> 💬 *"During my career leading Analytics and Business Intelligence teams at Schneider National, FedEx and Nature’s Way, one of the most talented individuals I worked with was **Wallo Atkinson**.
-One of my first objectives at FedEx and NW was to recruit Wallo to join us.
-I knew he would play a key role in our success.
-And he did, day in and day out.
-We led enterprise-wide initiatives with Executive Team support to implement self-serve analytics including major database and infrastructure upgrades.
-Wallo’s contributions resulted in our team being recognized as **Best of Class** in analytics across all of FedEx, and a robust self-service analytics program at NW where he was viewed as the **go-to resource** by senior IT leadership for multiple special projects."*
-> — **Mike Boucher, Senior Analytics Manager**
->
----

 ## 📬 Let’s Connect